-These tours are designed for those who wish to see the iconic sites and magnificent treasures of Indochina on an excellent value group tour travelling with like-minded people.
+These tours are designed for those who wish to see the iconic sites and magnificent treasures of South East Asia on an excellent value group tour travelling with like-minded people.
 The tours are on a fully-inclusive basis so you'll travel with the assurance that all your arrangements are taken care of.
-You will be accompanied by our dedicated and professional National Escorts and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.
+You will be accompanied by our dedicated and professional National Escorts and Local Guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.

-Comfortable
+Comfortable Tour

 'Vietnam at a Glance' is a comfortable tour.
-Although this is the easiest pace of tour Wendy Wu Tours offers it still requires a reasonable level of fitness.
+Although this is the easiest pace of tour Wendy Wu Tours offers, it still requires a reasonable level of fitness.
+Accessible to most people with an average level of fitness and average mobility.
+Tours may involve sightseeing on foot, some climbing of stairs and getting on and off boats.